 Hope you enjoy this ice cream as much as I do!

 The beauty of this recipe is that with the base, you can make a large variety of options.
-Check out another version I made here with cherries and chocolate chips!
+I've also made it with cherry preserves and chocolate chips!
+So good.

 Stay cool out there in these warm summer months!